StackVista/stackstate-docs/configure/topology/send-topology-data.md

   * **externalId**: A unique ID for this component.
 This has to be unique for this instance.
   * **type**: A named parameter for this type.
   * **data**: A JSON blob of arbitrary data.
   * **sourceProperties**: Optional.
 A JSON blob of arbitrary data.
-When populated, the contents of this field will be displayed in the StackState UI component properties in place of the `data` field.
+When populated, the contents of this field will be displayed in the Rancher Observability UI component properties in place of the `data` field.
 The `data` field will still be accessible in templates and the various functions that make use of this data
 * **relations**: A list of relations.
 Each relation has the following fields:
   * **externalId**: A unique ID for this relation.
 This has to be unique for this instance.
   * **type**: A named parameter for this type.